fallen-icarus/cardano-swaps/README.md

   , asset2Id :: CurrencySymbol -- ^ The policy id for the second asset in the sorted pair.
   , asset2Name :: TokenName -- ^ The asset name for the second asset in the sorted pair.
   , asset2Beacon :: TokenName -- ^ The asset name for the asset2 beacon.
-  , forwardPrice :: Rational -- ^ The swap price as a fraction: Asset1/Asset2.
+  , asset1Price :: Rational -- ^ The swap price to take asset1 as a fraction: Asset2/Asset1.
-  , reversePrice :: Rational -- ^ The swap price as a fraction: Asset2/Asset1.
+  , asset2Price :: Rational -- ^ The swap price to take asset2 as a fraction: Asset1/Asset2.
   , prevInput :: Maybe TxOutRef -- ^ The output reference for the corresponding swap input.
   }
 ```